olayinkade/AdversarialMatching/README.md

 # multiAnalysis.py

-this code checks for usernames of multiple darknet markeks that belong to the same vendors.
+This script checks for vendors of multiple darknet markets trading on these marketplaces.
 The col_name set is the determining list to get identites of vendors trading on multiple darknet market.
 The code collects the found "duplicates" and writes them in a csv file.